-The necessary additional contribution will be obtained by changing the amortization period of the gains and losses prior to 2009 to a period which will result in the satisfaction of the above criteria.
+The necessary additional contribution will be obtained by changing the amortization period of the gains and losses, except for those occurring in the fiscal years 2008-2009, 2009-2010, and 2010-2011 to a period, which will result in the satisfaction of the above criteria.
 CalPERS actuaries will reassess the criteria above when performing each future valuation to determine whether or not additional contributions are necessary.

 An exception to the funding rules above is used whenever the application of such rules results in inconsistencies.
-In these cases a "fresh start" approach is used.
+In these cases, a "fresh start" approach is used.
 This simply means that the current unfunded actuarial liability is projected and amortized over a set number of years.
 As mentioned above, if the annual contribution on the total unfunded liability was less than the amount produced by a 30-year amortization of the unfunded liability, the plan actuary would implement a 30-year fresh start.
-However, in the case of a 30-year fresh start, just the unfunded liability not already in the (gain)/loss base (which already is amortized over 30 years) will go into the new fresh start base.
+However, in the case of a 30-year fresh start, just the unfunded liability not already in the (gain)/loss base (which is already amortized over 30 years), will go into the new fresh start base.
 In addition, a fresh start is needed in the following situations:

-- 1) when a positive payment would be required on a negative unfunded actuarial liability (or conversely a negative payment on a positive unfunded actuarial liability); or - 2) when there are excess assets, rather than an unfunded liability.
-In this situation a 30-year fresh start is used, unless a longer fresh start is needed to avoid a negative total rate.
+1) When a positive payment would be required on a negative unfunded actuarial liability (or conversely a negative payment on a positive unfunded actuarial liability); or

+2) When there are excess assets, rather than an unfunded liability.
+In this situation, a 30-year fresh start is used, unless a longer fresh start is needed to avoid a negative total rate.

 It should be noted that the actuary may choose to use a fresh start under other circumstances.
-In all cases, the fresh start period is set by the actuary at what he deems appropriate, and will not be less than five years nor greater than 30 years.
+In all cases, the fresh start period is set by the actuary at what is deemed appropriate; however, the period will not be less than five years, nor greater than 30 years.